Operator Splitting for Learning to Predict Equilibria in Convex Games: Proposed Method: Nash-FPNs

-For large-scale games, solving~\eqref{eq: adjoint} is computationally intensive.
-Instead, we employ JFB, which consists of replacing $\sJ_\Theta^{-1}$ in~\eqref{eq: adjoint} with the identity matrix.
+Solving \eqref{eq: adjoint} (assuming $\sJ_{\Theta}$ is invertible, see \Cref{remark: Jacobian_invertibility}) is computationally intensive for large-scale games.
+Instead, we employ JFB, which consists of replacing $\sJ_\Theta^{-1}$ in~\eqref{eq: adjoint} with the identity matrix and using

+in lieu of $\mathrm{d}\ell/\mathrm{d}\Theta$.
 This substitution yields a preconditioned gradient and is effective for training in image classification~\cite{fung2022jfb} and data-driven CT reconstructions~\cite{heaton2021feasibility}.
-Importantly, using JFB only requires backpropagating through a \emph{single} application of $T_{\Theta}$ (\ie the final forward step).
+Importantly, using JFB only requires backpropagating through a \emph{single} application of $T_{\Theta}$ (\ie the final forward step) in order to compute $\partial T_{\Theta}/\partial \Theta$.